 Our reading will reflect our writing.
 We will read a range of texts, discussing and answering questions about them.
 We will make sure we have a range of strategies we can use to decode unfamiliar words and we will discuss the meaning of the new words we meet.
 As we read we will check that what we have said makes sense and re-read the text when it doesn't.
+We will also re-read texts in order to improve our fluency and expression.
 When demonstrating comprehension we will make sure we understand the type of answer the question needs and search the text to formulate an accurate response.
-Skills like predicting, inferring and comparing will continue to be developed.

-Within our phonic and spelling sessions we will revise and improve the accuracy of our spelling.
-We will learn about strategies and resources we can use when we are unsure of how to spell a word.
+Within our phonic and spelling sessions we will make sure we are applying our phonics knowledge accurately by selecting the appropriate graphemes.
+We will also learn strategies for learning words we find difficult to spell.
+We will discover about homophones.
 As always we will continue to improve our spelling of high frequency words.
 We will make sure we aim for accurate spelling every time we write by employing appropriate spelling strategies or using resources to support.
-We now have three words each week that are non-negotiable and must be spelt correctly every time we write them.
-These words link to our theme usually.
-As part of the Year 2 spelling currciulum we will also consolidate our knowledge of suffixes and contractions, revise and learn further homophones and discuss further spelling patterns.
+We have three words each week that are non-negotiable and must be spelt correctly every time we write them.

-In mathematics we will be increasing our knowledge and skills at using the four operations.
-We will also learn about fractions, time and measure.
-We will also spend some time consolidating other areas of mathematics we have already covered this year.
-We will apply what we have used to a range of contexts, completing mathematical investigations and problems.
+In mathematics we will be deepening our understanding of two digit numbers and counting patterns.
+We will also develop strategies for adding and subtracting.
+We will apply what we have used to a range of contexts including money, completing mathematical investigations and problems.
 We will explain, reason and justify our findings.